 Number of doctoral degrees offered: 5

-Subject matter expertise: Wide variety of degrees offered through five academic colleges—College of Agriculture and Related Sciences; College of Arts, Humanities and Social Sciences; College of Business; College of Education, Health and Public Policy; and College of Mathematics, Natural Sciences and Technology
+Subject matter expertise (majors institution is known for): Wide variety of degrees offered through school’s academic colleges—College of Agriculture and Related Sciences; College of Arts, Humanities and Social Sciences; College of Business; College of Education, Health and Public Policy; and College of Mathematics, Natural Sciences and Technology

 In-state tuition: $7,532

 Out-of-state tuition: $16,138

 Percentage of students on financial aid: 81 percent of undergraduates

 Top three awards/recognitions: 2015 Association of Public and Land-Grant Universities (APLU), 1890 University of the Year and recognized for growth in completed agriculture and STEM bachelor’s degrees, as well as undergraduate international students and participation in study abroad programs; Tree Campus USA; celebrating 125th anniversary